telco-vision/ocs-api/doc/v1/API.md

 ## 1.2 modifyAccountBalance

 ### Description
 This request can be used to adapt the balance of an account.
+The balance can either:
+- Be adapted: You can add or remove a certain amount from the balance.
 The amount you need to provide in the request will be added to the current balance.
 You can provide a negative amount and the balance will be decreased.
-Please note that balance cannot become negative, in such a case the request will be rejected with an error.
+Please note that balance  cannot become negative, in such a case the balance will be set to 0.
+- Set to a new value: In this case you provide the new amount you want to set the balance to.

 This request is logged in the system DB and you can see them in the UI, in the `Account` -> `Transaction` tab.